THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-features.md

 2. [`npm run start:by-date-changed`](#starting-with-npm-run-startby-date-changed)
 3. [`npm run start:by-date-created`](#starting-with-npm-run-startby-date-created)

-Each has its own Dockerfile and exports a different set of users, which will be significantly smaller than that produced by `npm start` and take much less time
+Each has its own Dockerfile and exports a different set of users from MariaDB which will be significantly smaller than that produced by `npm start` (and take much less time to import into Auth0)

 ## Starting with `npm run start:by-date`

-Build the image using Dockerfile `by-date.Dockerfile`
+Build the image using Dockerfile `by-date.Dockerfile`.
+Refer to [Set-up](application-set-up.md#building-the-by-date-docker-image)

 Add the environment variable `SINCE` which is a UTC datetime _in seconds_[^1]